AlbertoRodriguezSanz/CAN-Bus-Test/README.md

 # CAN-Bus-Test
 PIC firmware for performing a communication test between two PIC18F26K83 microcontrollers through CAN.

-Within this firmware there are two available tests:
-- The goal of the first test is to verify that at least one of the microcontrollers listens the messages sent by the other.
-- The goal of the second test was to create an application loop in which each time a microcontroller receives a message, it blinks the LED for 1s and sends a message that the other node receives.
+The goal of this test is to create a loop in which each time a microcontroller receives a message, it blinks the LED for 1s and then sends a message for the other node to receive.

 ## Setup
 A breadboard with two PIC18F26K83 microcontrollers connected through two MCP2561 CAN transceivers is used as a testbench.